transferwise/pipelinewise/_sources/user_guide/metadata_columns.rst.txt

 ----------------

-Metadata columns add extra row level information about data ingestions in target connectors.
+Metadata columns add extra row level information about data ingestion in target connectors.
 (i.e. when a row was read in source, when it was inserted or deleted in snowflake etc.)

 Metadata columns are created automatically by adding extra columns to the tables with a